testdasi/openvpn-client-arr-base/README.md

 # openvpn-client-rio-base
 Even more all-in-one OpenVPN docker, now also comes with *arr apps.

 This is the base image with all apps pre-installed installed.
-Feel free to use this as your starting point for your own customization.
+Feel free to use this as a starting point for your own customization.
 * Ubuntu base
 * OpenVPN client
 * Stubby (DNS over TLS)